nextflow-io/cwl2nxf/README.md

 * JS expressions are currently not implemented
 * Record types
 * outputBinding only supports 'glob'. outputEval and loadContents are unsupported.
+	* limited support for outputEval is now functional
 * import statements do not work.
 * JS expressions for File type with checksum, size, format, contents are all not supported at this time